UPDATE: James River in Richmond could rise to its highest levels since 1996 following downpours

 The latest projections from the National Weather Service show even higher levels of flooding on the James River in Richmond on Friday.

+Meanwhile, flooded roads caused several Richmond-area schools to close for the day, go to only virtual learning or delay the start of the school day.
+In Hanover County, officials said portions of 8 roads were closed due to high water.

-The Westham gauge will rise above the 12-foot minor flood stage this morning, then is expected to crest at 19.1 feet on Friday afternoon.
+In Richmond, the Westham gauge rose above the 12-foot minor flood stage at 7 a.m., and will continue climbing toward a crest of 19.1 feet on Friday afternoon.
 That's up from about 5.3 feet earlier this week.

 At 16 feet, the NWS advises: "Water reaches to the steps to the river in Huguenot Flatwater with water impacting the parking lot and covering the Huguenot Woods Trail."